 bkamericanodyssey: (11/6/16) Yet another from the class of 2014.
 Bill and Kelly are from Pennsylvania and travel in a Heartland Landmark 365 pulled by a Ford F350 one ton.
 I’d been reading their blog for the past year, having saved it to my favorites.
 Kelly started following my blog so I clicked over to hers and read their introduction.
 Really liked their fiver selection and truck to include the way they went about getting it.
 Figure we may have something in common.
 Really appreciate Kelly taking time to explain what they are learning as a way of teaching us future-timers.
 We met Bill in person, Kelly was out of town at the time.

-Down the Road: (2/12/17) I had actually been reading Debbie and Steve’s blog for about two years, having saved it in my favorites list.
+Down the Road: (10/12/14) I had actually been reading Debbie and Steve’s blog for about two years, having saved it in my favorites list.
 They travel in a 40′ Keystone Montana fiver pulled by a Dodge Ram dually.
 Debbie is a very helpful person and follows tons of blogs herself.
 They are pros at full timing.
 They started their journey in 2013 while living in California.
 We have met them in person.

 Jim and Barb’s RV Adventure: (3/18/17) I have been following their blog for sometime and forgot to add it to this page.
 They travel in a larger Forest River Cardinal fifth wheel which is a well built, heavier rig.
 They really save on camping fees by boondocking and have been on the road since March of 2014 after leaving Wisconsin.
 In 2017 they bought land in South Dakota but as of January 2018 still have their fifth wheel and traveled south for the winter.